Wednesday, October 22, 2025

 Do continue to tithe during this time, though.
 Thanks.

 So, most people will not go against it.
 Ralph Woodrow read Alexander Hislop and decided to write his own book supporting and enhancing Hislop's claims.
 He was challenged about it.
-He decided to fact check himself.
+He decided to do something very different: he fact checked himself.
 He found out he was way off.
 He wrote an entirely new book destroying his earlier book.
 Guess what.
 People won't read it!
 Some people still cite Woodrow's first book even though the very author says it was all garbage.
 They don't care.

 Let me ask you - at what point is a falsehood "God's truth"?
 Was it when it was first written?
 Or when it was borrowed (usually without credit)?
 Or when it was copied as a reliable reference later on?
 Or was it when it was repeated often enough?
 How many of these steps must we go through before something that starts out as not true becomes "God's truth"?